 BEFORE YOU BUY

 There are several different passes to choose from, and we have broken them down by type.
-Just click on the links for more details, but here is an overview.

 The London Pass is an all-inclusive pass that allows you to enjoy as many attractions, tours, and experiences as you can within a set number of days for one set price (think of an all-you-can-eat buffet).

 All-inclusive pass is the most expensive type, but you could potentially save the most amount of money with the right pre-planning.

 Alternatively, there are passes that allow you to choose a set # of attractions and tours.

 These passes are usually offered in increments of 3, 4, 5, 7 or more attractions and you choose which attractions you want from a long list of top attractions.